|Overall Rating||Loved it!|

 Pipe: Great pipe board and one of the better choices for those really looking to push it in the pipe.

 Jumps: Even though it has a rubbery type of damp feel there is still ample pop.
 It really springs in an ollie and we all liked how it pops off the tip/tail.
 Also hitting kickers is very good.
-It’s made to hit kickers of all sizes without much compromise.
+This board likes to hit kickers of all sizes without much compromise.

 So all in all this is one of the better all mountain freestyle boards out there.
 It even got Steph to start liking hybrid rocker profiles which I thought would be impossible to do.